department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-cap-to-outstation.md

 - [ ] 5.
 Add the photo from the CAP as the photo for the new Outstation.
 This will prevent duplicate photos from being uploaded into Drupal.
 ### Publish new Outstation
 - [ ] 6.
 Publish the new Outstation
 - [ ] 7.
-Archive the old CAP.
+Archive the old with a revision log that points to the new OS, set status to closed and clear out status description.
+CAP.
 NOTE: redirects are not necessary due to low traffic, same page as landing, and general overhead/maintenance.
 - [ ] 6.
 Remove the `New facility` flag from the node.
 - [ ] 7.
 Communicate with editor and RCS Central Office